fernandezvara/certsfor/docs/api.md

 ```

 >[!NOTE]
->Renewal is automatically done retriving it to simplify the workflow.
-If not expecified it will be renewed if time to expire is (20% or less than certificate lifetime).
+>Renewal is done automatically on retrieving to simplify the workflow.
+If not specified it will be renewed if the time to expire is (20% or less than certificate lifetime).

 <!-- tabs:start -->